MarkEdmondson1234/googleAuthR/README.md

   req
 }
 ```

 ### Batching API requests

 If you are doing many API calls, you can speed this up a lot by using the batch option.
 This takes the API functions you have created and wraps them in the `gar_batch` function to request them all in one POST call.
 You then recieve the responses in a list.
 Note that this does not count as one call for API limits purposes, it just speeds up the processing.
-The example below queries from two different APIs and returns them in a list: IT lists websites in your Google Search Console, and shows your goo.gl link history.
+The example below queries from two different APIs and returns them in a list: It lists websites in your Google Search Console, and shows your goo.gl link history.

 ```r
 ## from search console API
 list_websites <- function() {